openservicemesh/osm/docs/content/docs/patterns/ingress.md

+---
+title: "Ingress"
+description: "How to expose HTTP and HTTPS routes outside the cluster to services within the cluster using Kubernetes Ingress"
+type: docs
+---

 # Exposing services outside the cluster using Ingress
 This document describes how to expose HTTP and HTTPS routes outside the cluster to services within the cluster using Kubernetes Ingress.